 Theorems~\ref{diagextrconstr} and~\ref{allequaldiagextr} implies that all extremal matrices of big deficiencies are diagonally extremal.

 \begin{teorema} [supporting Conjecture~\ref{diagextrcon}] Every extremal matrix of deficiency $1$ or $\nicefrac{1}{2}$ is diagonally extremal. \end{teorema}

-Let us look in more details at the problem of a diagonal extremality for an extremal matrix $A$ defined by an optimal hyperplane cover $\Lambda$.
-Following the proof of Theorem~\ref{allequaldiagextr}, we note that the matrix $A$ is diagonally extremal if and only if, for each index $\alpha$ with $a_\alpha = 0$, the entries in the corresponding table $\Lambda_\alpha$ can be rearranged within their rows in such a way so that the sum of entries in each column is at least $1$.
+Let us look in more details at the problem of a diagonal extremality for a general extremal matrix $A$ defined by an optimal hyperplane cover $\Lambda$.
+Following the proof of Theorem~\ref{allequaldiagextr}, the matrix $A$ is diagonally extremal if and only if for each index $\alpha$ with $a_\alpha = 0$ the entries in the corresponding table $\Lambda_\alpha$ can be rearranged within their rows in such a way so that the sum of entries in each column is at least $1$.
 After an appropriate normalization, all entries of $\Lambda_\alpha$ may be considered to be integers.

-So for effective determining the diagonal extremality by a given optimal hyperplane cover of extremal matrix it would be convenient to have a generalization of the Gale--Ryser theorem for integer nonnegative matrices or at least some sufficient conditions on existence of such matrices with prescribed column sums.
-Therefore we set up the following problem.
+Consequently, for effective determining the diagonal extremality by a given optimal hyperplane cover of an extremal matrix, it would be convenient to have a generalization of the Gale--Ryser theorem for integer nonnegative matrices or at least some sufficient conditions on the existence of such matrices with prescribed column sums.

-\begin{problem} [related to Conjecture~\ref{diagextrcon}] What are necessary and sufficient conditions on sequences of integers $r^1, \ldots, r^m$ and $s$ for existence of a matrix $M$ such that the $i$-th row of $M$ has exactly $r^j_i$ entries equal $j$ and the sum of entries in the $l$-th column of $M$ equals $s_l$?
+\begin{problem} [related to Conjecture~\ref{diagextrcon}] What are necessary and sufficient conditions on sequences of integers $r^1, \ldots, r^m$ and $s$ for the existence of a matrix $M$ such that the $i$-th row of $M$ has exactly $r^j_i$ entries equal $j$ and the sum of entries in the $l$-th column of $M$ equals $s_l$?
 The similar question for matrices with column sums at least $m$? \end{problem}

 Since every nonnegative integer matrix can be considered as a biadjacency matrix of a bipartite multigraph, we may state this problem in terms of valid bipartite multigraph degree sequences.